See what makes Kong the fastest, most-adopted API gateway

 This gives us plenty of options when it comes to managing our ingress and egress traffic from within our Kong Mesh zones.

-This release of Kong Mesh introduces a new builtin Gateway data plane proxy (technical preview), that can be used to expose mesh services to the outside world via an Envoy proxy.
-The new builtin gateway works across Kubernetes and VMs (like every other feature of Kong Mesh).
-Before we release this feature as GA in the next release, this new gateway will also natively support the new Kubernetes Gateway API specification, the successor of the older Ingress.
+gateway works across Kubernetes and VMs (like every other feature of Kong Mesh).
+Before we release this feature as GA in the next release, this new gateway will also natively support the new Kubernetes Gateway API specification, the successor of the older Ingress

 This also means that starting from today, Kong Mesh supports two gateway modes:

 Delegated gateways have been supported for a long time, and they can be used to expose services to the outside world by delegating the capability to a 3rd party API Gateway, like Kong Gateway.
-This gives us plenty of options when it comes to exposing our services from within a Mesh:
+This gives us plenty of options when it comes to exposing our services from within a Mesh

 delegated

-The builtin gateway is currently experimental and is enabled with the kuma-cp flag --experimental-meshgateway or the environment variable KUMA_EXPERIMENTAL_MESHGATEWAY.
+The builtin gateway is currently experimental and is enabled with the kuma-cp flag --experimental-meshgateway

 We always put lots of effort into improving the performance of Kong Mesh and Kuma to better sustain large service mesh deployments.
 On this release, we have significantly refactored our memory management capabilities and – by doing so – decreased memory consumption by 90%.